AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/19_ES2017_async-and-await.md

 ## Error handling

 In a normal promise we would use `.catch()` to catch eventual errors returned by the promise.
-Here, it is not much different:
+Here, it's not much different:

 ```javascript
 async function asyncFunc() {